Karsten Warholm wins the 300 meter hurdle race at Diamond League in Oslo, Norway and sets a new world record.

 Long-Distance Running

-Also called endurance running, long-distance running, involves running continuous distances over a minimum distance of 3 kilometers.
-In track and field, 5,000 meter and 10,000 meter distances are common.
-While marathons and half-marathons are not run on a track, they are sometimes referred to as track and field events in the United States.
+Also called endurance running, long-distance running, involves distances over a minimum distance of three kilometers.
+In track and field, 5,000m and 10,000m events are common.
+Marathons and half-marathons are not run on a track, but they are sometimes referred to as track and field events in the United States especially.

 Long distance running is good for endurance, enhanced mental focus, and your overall physical health.
 Training to go the distance involves breaking up your running routine with strength training and shorter recovery runs.